Retiree Health Insurance FAQ’s

 I didn’t participate in Social Security.
 Will this affect my Conference health benefits in retirement?

 For Social Security and Medicare eligibility, you must have 40 quarters in SS.
-Non-participation in SS requires purchase of Medicare coverage at a much higher premium than for those who participate in SS.
+Non-participation in SS requires purchase of Medicare coverage.
+You may contact the Center for Medicare and Medicaid Services for premium rates.
 The current retiree health plan (a Medicare Advantage Plan) requires participants to be enrolled in Medicare Part A and Part B. The Center for Medicare & Medicaid Services (CMS) will not allow enrollment without Medicare A & B already in place at the time of enrollment.
-Those retiring before age 65 and any spouses under 65 are covered in the PPO Plan until they reach age 65.
+Those retiring before age 65 and any spouses under 65 are covered in the HealthFlex Plan until they reach age 65.

 For the purposes of health insurance in retirement, what is the difference between “years of service” and “years of annuity credit”?